apiel/zicBox/hardware/ZicPixel/README.md

 Small version of ZicBox using capacitive PCB keyboard with MPR121 ICs and smaller display.
 The goal is to reduce the cost and make ZicBox more affordable.

-> [!WARNING] Work in progress.
+> [!NOTE] Work in progress.
 The prototype using a capacitive keyboard was not very pleasant to use.
 Making affordable device should not goes against user experience, so I will leave the idea of capacitive keyboard and instead try to use low profile mecanical keycaps.
 Also I need to find a solution for better integration of the display...

 ### Material